oroinc/documentation/user_guide/channel_guide.rst

 .. image:: ./img/channel_guide/channels_edit.png

-|IcDelete|: delete the channel from the system.
+  - Delete the channel from the system : |IcDelete|

 .. caution::

     Once a channel has been deleted all the relevant data will be deleted as well.

-|IcEdit|: edit the channel details.
+  - Get to the Edit form of the channel : |IcEdit|

 .. caution::

  You cannot change the channel type if data from the channel has been uploaded into the system at least once.

-|IcView| : get to the View page of the channel.
+   - Get to the View page of the channel :  |IcView|

-- From the :ref:`view page <user-guide-ui-components-view-pages>`
+- From the :ref:`View page <user-guide-ui-components-view-pages>`

 .. image:: ./img/channel_guide/channels_created_b2b_view.png

-:guilabel:`Deactivate` (for Active channels) or :guilabel:`Activate` (for Inactive channels) buttons:
+  - Deactivate or activate channels : guilabel:`Deactivate` or :guilabel:`Activate` buttons.

-Once the channel has been deactivated, no new data from the channel will be uploaded to the system.
+    No new data from the channel will be uploaded to the system from inactive channels.

-:guilabel:`Edit` button: get to the Edit form of the channel
+  - Get to the Edit form of the channel : :guilabel:`Edit` button

-:guilabel:`Delete` button: delete the channel from the system
+  - Delete the channel from the system : :guilabel:`Delete` button

 Editing Entities from a Channel